Richard F. Lovelace

-Richard F. Lovelace (1930–2020) was an American theologian and professor of church history at Gordon–Conwell Theological Seminary, where he served from 1969 to 1996, and continued as an emeritus professor until his death in 2020.
-Lovelace was known for his influence on the theological and spiritual life of the Evangelical Christian community, especially through his seminal work, Dynamics of Spiritual Life: An Evangelical Theology of Renewal.
+Richard F. Lovelace (1930–2020) was an American theologian and professor of church history at Gordon-Conwell Theological Seminary.
+He wrote Dynamics of Spiritual Life: An Evangelical Theology of Renewal and other works on evangelical spirituality, church renewal, and American religious history.

 Early life and education

 Richard Franz Lovelace was born in California in 1930 and spent his childhood in New Mexico.
 He moved to the northeastern United States for his university education, graduating from Yale College with a Bachelor of Arts in philosophy.
-Lovelace furthered his theological education at Westminster Theological Seminary, where he earned a master's degree, and Princeton Theological Seminary, where he received a doctorate in theology.
+Lovelace continued his theological education at Westminster Theological Seminary, where he earned a master's degree, and Princeton Theological Seminary, where he received a doctorate in theology.
 His 1968 doctoral thesis at Princeton was entitled Christian Experience in the Theology of Cotton Mather.

 Career

-Lovelace served on the faculty of Gordon-Conwell Theological Seminary from 1969 to 1996 and remained active as an emeritus professor for many years afterward.
-He championed a postmillennial optimism, inspired by his hero Jonathan Edwards, and believed in the church's role in advancing the kingdom of God on Earth.
-Lovelace's popular course, “Dynamics of the Spiritual Life,” was foundational for many and later became his magnum opus, Dynamics of Spiritual Life: An Evangelical Theology of Renewal, first published in 1979.
-It was in this book that he first coined the word disenculturation, which in his view was the ideal process for a spiritually healthy church to continually renew itself, as well as serving as a warning sign when the church is facing internal problems.
+Lovelace was on the faculty of Gordon-Conwell Theological Seminary from 1969 to 1996 and remained active as an emeritus professor for many years afterward.
+He advocated a postmillennial understanding of Christian history influenced by Jonathan Edwards.
+Lovelace taught a course titled "Dynamics of the Spiritual Life," which became the basis for his 1979 book Dynamics of Spiritual Life: An Evangelical Theology of Renewal.
+In the book, Lovelace used the term "disenculturation" to describe the process by which churches distinguish Christian teaching from surrounding cultural assumptions.
+He regarded this process as important to church renewal.
 He wrote several other books during his career including a widely reviewed book entitled The American Pietism of Cotton Mather: Origins of American Evangelicalism, also published in 1979.

-Lovelace wrote extensively on the subject of spiritual vitality and renewal in the contemporary church, overlapping with his scholarly interest in the historical piety of the Puritans and other renewal movements.
+Lovelace wrote about spiritual renewal in contemporary Christianity as well as Puritan piety and historical revival movements.
 He also addressed issues surrounding homosexuality from an evangelical Christian perspective.
-He influenced several notable Evangelical figures such as Charles Colson and Tim Keller.
+Tim Keller and Charles Colson cited Lovelace's work as an influence.

 Lovelace contributed to the Peniel Bible Conference in Lake Luzerne, NY, and participated in the PCUSA General Assembly, advocating for various church policies.
-His column for Charisma magazine provided a historical perspective on modern revival movements.
+He also wrote a column for Charisma magazine on revival movements and church history.